This job skills list may be helpful to you in a number of ways

 The job skills list below can be used to cut and paste when resume or CV writing.
 If you do this please ensure that you personalize the skills to make them more precise for the way that you use them.

 Also you will increase the chances of gaining a job interview if you give detailed evidence of how you have used these job skills in previous employment or in other ways outside of work, for example:.

-“In my previous position, the one thing that I did that I absolutely loved was help accident victims overcome their often depressed state and assist them in looking forward to the best possible future despite their difficult circumstances.
+“In my previous position, the one thing that I absolutely loved was to help accident victims overcome their often depressed state and assist them in looking forward to the best possible future despite their difficult circumstances.

 My personal goal was to do absolutely everything possible to ensure they could see some positives in life ahead and to take some small steps of action that would help them on the road to recovery.